 No later than the time of enrollment into third year you should run an Academic Advisement Report in SOLUS, the student information system.
 This will tell you which requirements of your degree plan you still need to meet.
 However, the ultimate authority is the Arts and Science calendar.

 In most honours plans there is a capstone course you must take (unless you take an internship), and all honours students must take CISC 497.
-These courses require that you achieve a 2.6 GPA (B-) in 30 units of CISC courses and maintain a 1.9 cumulative GPA.
+These courses require that you achieve a 2.6 GPA (B-) in all your CISC courses (including COGS, SOFT, and COCA) and maintain a 1.9 cumulative GPA.

 In your final year you need to apply to graduate through SOLUS.
 Be sure to follow all the steps on the Registrar's website.